opendocsg/slw-judgments-backfill/2000_SGHC_204/report.md

 51\.
 As a result of these material contradictions, the prosecution sought to admit the previous inconsistent statements under s 147(3) of the Evidence Act as evidence of facts stated therein.
 I found that these statements were admissible for that purpose.

 52\.
-The controversies surrounding the ambit of s 147 (3) of the Evidence Act were settled by the Court of Appeal in _Chai Chien Wei Kelvin v Public Prosecutor_ [1999] 1 SLR 25, where Yong Pung How CJ delivering the judgment of the Court of Appeal said at p 58:
+The controversies surrounding the ambit of s 147 (3) of the Evidence Act were settled by the Court of Appeal in _Chai Chien Wei Kelvin v Public Prosecutor_ <span class="citation">[1999] 1 SLR 25</span>, where Yong Pung How CJ delivering the judgment of the Court of Appeal said at p 58:

  ..Section 157 (c) [of the Evidence Act] provides for the impeachment of a witness’s credit by proof of former inconsistent statements.
 Section 147 contains the general scheme governing cross-examination on previous inconsistent statements.
 Section 157 could not be said to bring in only s 147 (1) and (2).
-This point had already been dealt with in Sng Siew Ngoh [1996] 1 SLR 143 at pp 149-150 as follows:
+This point had already been dealt with in Sng Siew Ngoh <span class="citation">[1996] 1 SLR 143</span> at pp 149-150 as follows:

  It is clear then that there is a general scheme governing cross-examination on previous statements.
 Section 157 of the Evidence Act cannot be said to only bring in sub-s (1) [of s 147].
 The other subsections also govern the cross-examination of previous statements.
 They cannot be separated from sub-s (1).
 Through this reference to s 147, the whole of that section is brought in, including s 147(3).
 It also has to be noted that s 147 (3) explicitly states that it applies ‘in any proceedings’, and does not purport to be restricted to specific circumstances, which would have to be the case had it been intended that s 147(1) were to operate independently of s 147 (3).